-- 46. An applicant can be regarded as living in their home and therefore eligible for council tax reduction even if they are temporarily absent for certain periods.
-Council tax reduction is payable during periods of temporary absence if the applicant: - is liable for council tax and the address they are temporarily absent from is their sole or main residence; - intends to return to live in their home; - is not letting or sub-letting that part of the home that they normally occupy; - is unlikely to be away for more than the time allowed (see below). - 47.
-In calculating the period of absence, the first day of absence is included and the day of return is excluded. - 48.
-With one exception (see paragraph 49), a period of absence from home must not be (or must not be expected to be) more than 13 weeks.
-However, this is extended to 52 weeks where the applicant is: - a remand prisoner awaiting trial or sentence; - living in a bail or probation hostel, or bailed to live away from home; - a hospital patient (or similar medical institution); - receiving (or whose partner or child is receiving) medically approved treatment or care, in accommodation other than residential accommodation; - providing medically approved care to someone else, or caring for a child under 16 whose parent or guardian is away from home because they are receiving medically approved care; - absent because of fear of violence in the home or domestic abuse; - on an approved training course; - a student who is eligible for council tax reduction (for example, if they have to study abroad as part of their course); - in a residential care home, other than on a trial basis. - 49.
-For pensioners, a period of absence from home outside Great Britain must not be (or must not be expected to be) more than 4 weeks.
-However, if the applicant is absent from Great Britain because of the death of a close relative and it is unreasonable for them to return within the first 4 weeks, the Council may decide that council tax reduction can be paid for up to 8 weeks. - 50.
-The 4-week period can also be extended to 26 weeks where the applicant is: - a member of the armed forces on operations overseas;
+- 45. An applicant can be regarded as living in their home and therefore eligible for council tax reduction even if they are temporarily absent for certain periods.
+Council tax reduction is payable during periods of temporary absence if the applicant: - is liable for council tax and the address they are temporarily absent from is their sole or main residence; - intends to return to live in their home, including where they move in residential care on a trial basis and intend to return to their home only if the care home doesn't suit their needs; - is not letting or sub-letting that part of the home that they normally occupy; - is unlikely to be away for more than the time allowed (see below). - 46.
+In calculating the period of absence, the first day of absence is included and the day of return is excluded. - 47.
+With one exception (see paragraph 48), a period of absence from home must not be (or must not be expected to be) more than 13 weeks.
+However, this is extended to 52 weeks where the applicant is: - a remand prisoner awaiting trial or sentence; - living in a bail or probation hostel, or bailed to live away from home; - a hospital patient (or similar medical institution); - receiving (or whose partner or child is receiving) medically approved treatment or care, in accommodation other than residential accommodation; - providing medically approved care to someone else, or caring for a child under 16 whose parent or guardian is away from home because they are receiving medically approved care; - absent because of fear of violence in the home or domestic abuse; - on an approved training course; - a student who is eligible for council tax reduction (for example, if they have to study abroad as part of their course); - in a residential care home, other than on a trial basis.